zerklabs/airgradient-exporter/README.md

 7. The device should now be configured send data to the exporter

 # Running the Exporter
 The exporter will also serve configuration data back to the device.
-This cannot currently be disabled but will be in the future.
+This cannot currently be disabled but will be configurable in the future.
+See the all of the AG prefixed options under [Exporter Configuration](#exporter-configuration) for more information.

-The relevant device configuration options are included as well.

 ## Linux
 1. [Download the latest release for your platform](https://github.com/zerklabs/airgradient-exporter/releases)